 What type of headphones are best for running?

 If you're running somewhere busy, bone conduction headphones that leave your ear canals open will make sure you can hear pedestrians and traffic around you, whereas earbuds with soft silicone 'fins' will block out more sound while remaining firmly in place while you run.

 Do headphones fall off when running?

 Yes, many on-ear headphones will fall off, so you'll need a pair that are specially designed for sport.
-They should be sweat-proof so they don't become slippery, with a springy headband to hold them in place.
-Alternatively, check out a pair of running earbuds or a bone conduction headset.
+When jogging with headphones, they should be sweat-proof so they don't become slippery, with a springy headband to hold them in place.
+Alternatively, check out a pair of specially designed running earbuds or a bone conduction headset.